CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

-The above message contains a simple straightforward email message that is sent from envelope address example@domain.com to recipient address friend@example.com, and the full message content is stored in the "mime" property.
+The above message contains a simple straightforward email message that is sent from envelope address example@domain.com to recipient address friend@example.com, with the full message content being stored in the "mime" property.
 Nothing special to see here.

-However, the extra "dsn" property instructs MailerQ (and the mail server to which the email is going to be delivered as well) to send back a DSN message to the envelope address when the mail could not be delivered.
+The extra "dsn" property instructs MailerQ (and subsequent mail servers that will process the mail as well) to send back a DSN message to the envelope address when the mail could not be delivered.
 The "dsn" object can have the following five sub properties:

+* notify
 * envelope
-* notify
 * orcpt
 * ret
 * envid

-The `envelope` property is an optional property that sets the envelope address that is used by MailerQ when the bounce is sent.
-You would normally set this to an address like "mailer-daemon@yourdomain.com".

-The `notify` variable specifies what sort of events trigger the delivery of DSN messages.
+The `notify` variable specifies what sort of events should trigger the delivery status notification.
 Possible values are "NEVER", "SUCCESS", "FAILURE" and "DELAY".
+If you set it to "FAILURE", MailerQ will only send a bounce back on failure.
+It is also allowed to set this to a comma seperated list of values.
+If you set the `notify` property to "SUCCESS,FAILURE", a bounce message will be sent on successful delivery as well as on failure.

-It is also allowed to set this to a comma seperated list of values (for example "SUCCESS,FAILURE").
-Currently, MailerQ only sends notifications for failures and successful deliveries, and not yet for delayed deliveriers.
-However, if you do set this to "DELAY" and the message gets forwarded to an other server, this other server may still send delay notifications.
+Currently, MailerQ only sends notifications for failures and successful deliveries, and not yet for delayed deliveries.
+However, if you do set the `notify` property to "DELAY" and the message does get forwarded to a different server, this other server may still send delay notifications.
 In other words: even although MailerQ does not yet send delay notifications, that does not mean that you will never receive such notifications.

+The `envelope` property is an optional property that sets the envelope address to be used for the bounce.
+You normally set this to an address like "mailer-daemon@yourdomain.com".
+If you do not include this property, the default value from the configuration file is used.

-The property `orcpt` holds the original recipient address.
-Inside the bounce message generated by MailerQ, this original recipient address is included in the delivery report, and it contains exactly the same address as set in the `orcpt` JSON property.
+The property `orcpt` is also an optional property and holds the original recipient address.
+Inside the bounce message generated by MailerQ, this original recipient address is included in the delivery report.
 This property is optional;
 if you leave it out the actual `recipient` property will be used.

 The bounce message that is sent back by MailerQ holds a full delivery